 Sometimes it’s hard to put ourselves in other people’s shoes without having been in a similar situation and for me, my thoughts about homeschooled children being weird is a prime example.
 Now that my religious beliefs are different from the mainstream, I know exactly how it feels.
 Not to be a weird homeschooled kid, but to be “One of those weird messianic people.”
 Even though I don’t see myself as weird, I do recognize that I’m different and for many people that might look weird to them.

-Hebrew Roots has not only radically changed my religious views, but it’s also opened my eyes to the importance of homeschooling.
-Even though public schools are not pushing religion, there are still things going on that I would rather have my daughter avoid (Christmas, Easter, Valentine’s Day, Mardi Gras, etc.).
+This walk has not only radically changed my religious views, but it’s also opened my eyes to the importance of homeschooling.
+Even though most public schools are not pushing religion, there are still things going on that I would rather have my daughter avoid.
 I realize that not all families are in a position to homeschool, and that’s OK.
 Sometimes it’s just not possible and in those cases, we have to do the best we can with the circumstances at hand.

 For those parents, grandparents, or aunts and uncles who do homeschool, I’d like to tell you all about a fantastic homeschooling curriculum for Torah observant families (or Non-Torah observant ones too).
 Homeschooling Torah was started by Anne and Kraig Elliott.
 Kraig is a former Baptist pastor and was also a teacher, counselor, and administrator in the public school system.
 Kraig is currently the leader of Solel Sabbath Fellowship in Perry and Dansville, MI.
 Together with his wife, Anne, they write Torah based homeschool curriculums.